grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

 --------------------------------------------------------------------------------
 * [ ] hire hagfish
 * [ ] For next edit pass (do when you apply Hagfish revisions)
+	* [ ] do a run through to catch grammar/spelling errors caught by google docs
 	* [ ] remove fuel oil break in first chapter?
 	* [ ] search for didn't can't wouldn't couldn't etc outside of dialog (there's at least one in the first chapter)
 * [X] add how to get on mailing list, how to donate.
 Somewhere. (maybe very last, inside the back fold)